shanshanzhu/backBoneToDo/README.md

-An interview practice to use backboneJS to write a todo app.
+Use backboneJS to write a todo app.

 ===================
 Deployed on heroku